Assistant Professor, Department of Mechanical Engineering

 Electrical Engineering Inter, Renewable Energy Sources Organization, Apr 2009 – Aug 2009.

-Dr. Sargolzaei has an interdisciplinary expertise in networked control systems, nonlinear control, security of cyber-physical systems, unmanned ground, and aerial vehicles, and robotics.
+Dr. Sargolzaei has interdisciplinary expertise in testing and verification of connected autonomous vehicles, the security of networked control systems, nonlinear control, and unmanned ground and aerial vehicles.

 - A. Sargolzaei, K. Yen, M. Abdelghani, “Detection of and Responses to Time Delays in Networked Control Systems“, US20170060102.